-As a matter of fact, making threats against others is prohibited by Florida law in many circumstances, regardless of whether any action has been taken to follow through on them.
+As a matter of fact, making criminal threats or verbal threats against others is prohibited by Florida law in many circumstances, regardless of whether any action has been taken to follow through on them.
 Therefore, any person faced with charges like these will find it necessary to consult with a reputable attorney to discuss their options for legal defense.

 But under what circumstances is it illegal to threaten someone?
 Familiarizing yourself with the basics of the Florida laws governing threats and intimidation can help you avoid being charged with illegal actions, as well as understand the penalties associated with these violations.
 Read on for more details about these laws.

 What Kind of Threats are Illegal in the State of Florida?